-In the modern era of cyber threats, the security landscape is continually evolving.
-Companies are adopting new approaches to bolster their defenses, with Moving Target Defense (MTD) emerging as a prominent strategy.
-One effective Moving Target Defense tactic is the randomization of MAC addresses to throw potential attackers off the scent.
+One effective Moving Target Defense (MTD) cyber security tactic is the randomization of MAC addresses to throw potential attackers off the scent.
 However, this move introduces new challenges for asset visibility.
-This article delves into the implications of MAC address randomization within the context of MTD and how organizations can cope with these challenges to maintain asset visibility.
+This article delves into the implications of MAC address randomization within the context of Moving Target Defense and how organizations can cope with these challenges to maintain asset visibility.

 What is Moving Target Defense (MTD)?